 Industry regularly intervenes against the worst of such schemes to safeguard the EU internal market and indeed a global level playing field.
 Respect for fundamental internal market principles remains a prerequisite to the EU's long-term competitiveness and economic resilience.
 It is also important that the EU upholds WTO law that underpins global open markets that both patients and the pharmaceutical sector benefit from and that are increasingly under threat.

-c.
-Any extra evidence (e.g. links to publications or background materials, from your organisation or external sources).

-The delays and unavailability of innovative medicines are evidenced in a set of yearly EFPIA publications available here on EFPIA website.
+Any extra C. evidence (e.g. links to publications or The delays and unavailability of innovative medicines are evidenced in a set of yearly EFPIA publications available here on EFPIA website.